 You want to ensure your dog has a comfortable bed, and one that supports it’s joints being a large dog.
 Read more about beds for dogs at:

-Once again, grooming and care requirements are very similar for a German SHepherd Husky Mix and a purebred German Shepherd.
-Per out Ultimate Guide:
+Once again, grooming and care requirements are very similar for a German Shepherd Husky Mix and a purebred German Shepherd:

 “Brushing your GSD regularly (two times a week at least) and having a strong vacuum handy is a good idea if you want to minimize hair all over the house and on your clothes.